 This method collects and stores just the node data necessary to create a link to it, which you can then call upon to be pasted into one or more nodes, instantly creating underlined hyperlinks.
 Unlike method 1, it allows you to open and view more than one article before creating and pasting the link.
 Does not involve the Windows Clipboard, freeing it for other purposes.

 The link text of the created hyperlink will be the same as the node title, so you may need to edit the link text later if you need to change it.

 The best for creating links in distant source nodes (when there is no pre-existing hyperlink to be copied), as good as using Copy⁄Paste for creating multiple hyperlinks, and excellent for creating reverse hyperlinks.
 Easy and intuitive keyboard shortcuts make this is a powerful pair of commands; the more you use them, the more you may come to prefer them to Insert⁄edit hyperlink (Method 2) for simple creation of hyperlinks.

-4. Using the Insert menu to insert a link to the selected Accessory pane node
+5. Using Insert menu to insert link to selected Accessory pane node

-5. Using the Insert menu to create lists of hyperlinks
+6. Using Insert menu to create lists of hyperlinks

-Lists consisting of multiple hyperlinks can be inserted into the article in one go.
+Lists consisting of multiple hyperlinks can be inserted into the article.
 These functions are excellent where specialized lists of hyperlinks are needed.

 Please note that a number of these commands are unique to TreePad Business Edition and TreePad X Enterprise.